pairwise-tech/pairwise/README.md

 ## Contributing

 We follow a normal git workflow.
 Commit your changes to a branch, make a pull request, and merge the code after the tests pass.

+## Production

+The Pairwise client application and landing page are deployed using [ZEIT Now](https://zeit.co/) and the backend server is deployed using [Google Cloud Run](https://cloud.google.com/run), which provides a full managed cloud platform that auto-scales application containers out of the box.
+Updates are shipped continuously by commits to the `master` branch.